Your Definitive Guide to Equity Compensation

 This dynamic is at the heart of the equity compensation structure and demonstrates why equity packages differ based on the stage of the organization.
 Understanding the incentives at each stage of a company’s life offers a lens through which we can more clearly think about company stock.

 Equity at Public Companies

-Public companies offer the best starting point to understand equity compensation because they are the least complex and most like the type of equity we’re accustomed to – the stock market for publicly traded companies.
+Public companies offer the best starting point to understand equity compensation because they are the least complex and most similar to the type of equity we’re accustomed to - the stock market for publicly traded companies.
 Public companies generally only offer access to Restricted Stock Units (RSUs) as a portion of total compensation.

 Restricted Stock Units get their name because these units are not actually shares of stock.
 A grant of units represents a promise of a specified number of shares under certain conditions.
 When RSUs vest and the restrictions are lifted, the units convert to actual shares of stock in the company and earn voting rights.

 A company’s vesting schedule dictates when an employee has access to the shares.
 The most common vesting schedule is a four-year period where the first chunk vests 12 months after grant, referred to as a “one-year cliff”.
 Usually 25% of the granted shares vest at the one-year cliff and the remainder vest monthly (1/48th of the original grant) or quarterly (1/12th the original grant) over the remaining 3 years.

 A job offer at a public company with equity comp likely includes base income, bonus opportunity, potential sign-on bonus, and a “new hire grant” of RSUs.
 Equity refresh grants are often available for existing employees based on level, and generally coincide with an annual review or promotion.